Skip to main content

 Rewilding Challenge Fund recipient: COAST

-The latest beneficiaries of the Rewilding Challenge Fund, Community of Arran Seabed Trust, are leading one of the largest community-led marine rewilding projects in Britain.
+The latest beneficiary of the Rewilding Challenge Fund, Community of Arran Seabed Trust, has launched their new project — Communities and the Sea.

 Protecting Scotland’s marine life from sea to shore

-This is rewilding at sea scale — backed by science, driven by community and designed to last.
+This is community action at seascape scale — backed by science, driven by community and designed to last.

 The vision for North Arran’s wild waters

-North Arran’s marine ecosystems — home to maerl beds, seagrass meadows and burrowed mud habitats — are vital nurseries for fish, carbon sinks and natural storm defences.
-Yet unlike neighbouring protected areas, these waters remain vulnerable.
+The marine ecosystems in Arran’s coastal waters — home to maerl beds, seagrass meadows and burrowed mud habitats — are vital nurseries for fish, carbon sinks and natural storm defences.
+Yet unlike neighbouring protectedareas.
+The South Arran MPA (Marine Protected Area) provides protection, but Northern waters remain vulnerable.

-COAST’s inspiring vision for North Arran aims to:
+COAST’s inspiring vision for north Arran aims to work with the community to:

 Up for the challenge

-This initiative is one of the largest community-led marine rewilding projects in the UK – and a perfect fit for our Rewilding Challenge Fund.
+This initiative is one of the largest community-led marine projects of its kind in the UK – and a perfect fit for our Rewilding Challenge Fund.

-This new funding will help COAST to build on its successful work by engaging with communities outside of Arran’s Marine Protected Area to explore areas currently lacking specific marine management.
+This new funding will help COAST to build on its successful work by engaging with communities outside to explore areas currently lacking specific marine management.

 The £100,000 grant will enable COAST to:

-- Harness 30 years of community-led marine conservation by expanding COAST’s focus from Lamlash Bay to South Arran to North Arran’s unmanaged marine environments.
+• Harness 30 years of community-led marine conservation by expanding COAST’s focus from Lamlash Bay to south Arran to the Arran’s northern marine environments.

-- Establish the Communities and the Sea: Exploring our Coastal Waters project, engaging with communities outside of the Marine Protected Area with a view of understanding community aspirations regarding marine recovery around Arran.
+• Establish the Communities and the Sea: Exploring our Coastal Waters project, engaging with communities with a view to understanding community aspirations regarding their marine environment and recovery around Arran.

-- Profile Arran’s community-led rewilding as a model for marine restoration, inspiring efforts across Scotland, Britain and globally.
+• Profile Arran’s community-led efforts as a model for marine restoration, inspiring others across Scotland, Britain and globally.

 What is the Rewilding Challenge Fund?